Svetlana Savitskaya: First flight: Soyuz T-7 / T-5

 In December 1981, Savitskaya prepared for her first space flight, a short-term flight to the space station Salyut 7.
 She held the position of research cosmonaut on this mission.
-The mission of this second visiting expedition of the Salyut 7 was to prove the Soviet superiority to America by flying another woman into space and to replace the Soyuz T-5 spacecraft the crew would use for their return with a new vehicle.
+The mission of this second visiting expedition of the Salyut 7 was to prove the Soviet superiority to America by flying another woman into space and to replace the Soyuz T-5 spacecraft, which the crew would use for their return, with a new vehicle.

 The commander of this mission was Leonid Popov, with his third flight; it was flight engineer Alexander Serebrov's first flight.

-The launch of Soyuz T-7 took place on August 19, 1982.
+The launch of Soyuz T-7 took place on 19 August 1982.
 This made Savitskaya the second woman in space, 19 years after Valentina Tereshkova.
 During the journey, Savitskaya claimed to have tied herself down to prevent from being carried into another compartment of the craft due to the loss of gravity.
 The three cosmonauts docked with the space station the following day, where they were welcomed by Anatoly Berezovoy and Valentin Lebedev.
-This was the first time a space station had a mixed gender crew.
+This was the first time a space station had a mixed-gender crew.
 Savitskaya was assigned the orbital module of Soyuz T-7 as a private area, but slept as well as the men in the space station.
-On August 27, 1982, Popov, Savitskaya, and Serebrov returned to Earth in Soyuz T-5.
+On 27 August 1982, Popov, Savitskaya, and Serebrov returned to Earth in Soyuz T-5.
 The total duration of the mission was 7 days, 21 hours, and 52 minutes.

-In 1995, Savitskaya gave an interview to Baltimore Sun journalist Clara Germani.
-She recalled encountering some sexism from her male crewmates and that upon entering Salyut 7 for the first time, Valentin Lebedev presented her with an apron and told her "to get to work".
-She stated that "I was quickly able to establish a working, professional relationship with them."